Stop Australia’s extinction crisis - tell your federal member of parliament to act now

 Across our country, the sounds of the bush are falling silent.

-Australia’s wildlife is found nowhere else on Earth.
-Yet invasive species are now responsible for 82% of all our mammal extinctions – more than anywhere else in the world.
+Australia’s wildlife exists nowhere else on Earth, yet invasive species have driven 82% of all our mammal extinctions, the highest rate in the world.

-We’ve given the federal government a clear plan to stop invasive species from driving more extinctions, and we’re already seeing progress.
-But without strong political pressure, the next round of funding for critical projects, like fire ant eradication, feral cat management and stopping the westward spread of feral deer could stall.
+We’ve shown the government what works: science-backed plans that control invasive species, restore habitat and save lives.
+But unless we keep the pressure on, funding for critical programs, like fire ant eradication, feral cat management and stopping the westward spread of deer – could dry up.

-Complete the form to receive your free writing kit delivered to your inbox with everything you need to send a powerful email to your federal member of parliament.
-It will only take a few minutes.
+Complete the form below to receive your free writing kit, with everything you need to send a powerful message to your MP.
+It only takes a few minutes to make a real difference.

 You could say things like: